potatoFry/IOTAssignment_2/README.md

 Provide historical sensor value / status | Shows historical value of Temperature sensor Control actuator | Controls Tower ProSG90 Servo motor from web server by button
 ## Bonus Feature
-* use of 6 actuators & sensors
+* Use of 6 actuators & sensors
-* use if 6 AWS Cloud services
+* Use of 6 AWS Cloud services
 * Control more than 1 actuator
 * View more than 1 real-time state